-The Language Acquisition Department believes that competency in a foreign language is a valuable life skill, a powerful tool both in societal communication and as a means of personal reflection.
+The Languages Department believes that competency in a foreign language is a valuable life skill, a powerful tool both in societal communication and as a means of personal reflection.
 Learning a foreign language and studying its literature is a creative process that encourages the development of imagination and creativity through self-expression.

 The aims of the teaching and learning of MYP language acquisition are to: